ChrisDuffley/stationPlaylist/readme.md

 * Press E to get count and labels for encoders being monitored.
 * Press I to obtain listener count.
 * Press Q to obtain various status information about Studio including whether a track is playing, microphone is on and others.
+* Press cart keys (F1, Control+1, for example) to play assigned carts from anywhere.
-* Press F1 or H to show a help dialog which lists available commands.
+* Press H to show a help dialog which lists available commands.

 ## Track alarms